transmissions11/solcurity/README.md

 - `F17` - If the function requires the contract be in an uninitialized state, check an explicit `initialized` variable.
 Do not use `owner == address(0)` or other similar checks as substitutes.
 - `F18` - Only use `private` to intentionally prevent child contracts from calling the function, prefer `internal` for flexibility.
 - `F19` - Use `virtual` if there are legitimate (and safe) instances where a child contract may wish to override the function's behavior.
+- `F20` - Use `calldata` instead of `memory` for function parameters if the function argument is only read in Solidity 0.8.*.
+- `F21` - Use short revert strings or custom error messages with solidity 0.8.4.

 ## Modifiers